How to Use ACME in Internal Networks

 Deployment Options

-With Smallstep Certificate Manager you can deploy ACME on your internal network with ease.
+With Smallstep Certificate Manager, you can deploy ACME on your internal network with ease.
 It is possible to use our hosted solution, or you can deploy the Smallstep platform to your own infrastructure using our on-premise solution.
 These options are described below.

 Hosted